DT1456/AH-RushHour-DJS/README.md

 ## Directories and files

 #### **Scripts:**
-this is a directory that contains the python files that together create the game.
+This is a directory that contains the python files that together create the game.
 - [Game.py:](Scripts/game.py) this file contains the code that brings all the code from the other files together and forms the game.
 - [Car.py:](Scripts/car.py) in this file the code for the implementation of the cars in the game is written.
-- [Random_solver.py:](Scripts/random_solver.py) this file can solve the Rush Hour game by randomly selecting a car an making random moves with that car.
+- [Solvers](Scripts/Solvers) this is the directory with all the solvers (more information below).

+#### **Solvers**:
+This directory contains all the solvers that the player can choose from to solve the Rush Hour game:
-- [Solver.py:](Scripts/solver.py) this file contains the implementation of the code where you can choose what solver you want to apply to the game and how many times you want to solve this.
+- [Solver.py:](Scripts/Solvers/solver.py) this file contains the implementation of the code where you can choose what solver you want to apply to the game and how many times you want to solve it.
-- [Board_visual.py](Scripts/board_visual.py) this file consist of the code that makes the game more visual and easier to play.
+- [Random_solver.py:](Scripts/Solvers/random_solver.py) this file can solve the Rush Hour game by randomly selecting a car an making random moves with that car.
+- [Breadth_solver.py:](Scripts/Solvers/breadth_solver.py) this is the breadth solver, this solver iterates over all the possible options and in the end it chooses the best one (the one with the least steps).

 #### **Input**:
-this directory contains all the different Rush Hour games that the player can choose from.
+This directory contains all the different Rush Hour games that the player can choose from.

+#### **Legacy**:
+In this directory there are some files that we don't use anymore, but they can show some of the process we made.

 <br>